ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 6.2 Transliteration [**[↑]**](#table-of-content)

-**Registration client enables viewing transliterated data other than French and Arabic**
+**Registration Client enables viewing transliterated data other than French and Arabic**

-The registration client application will support two type of languages: Primary language (the language in which the registration officer enters data) and secondary language (transliteration language).
+The Registration Client application will support two type of languages: Primary language (the language in which the registration officer enters data) and secondary language (transliteration language).
 The secondary language is country specific and is set by the administrator

-When a Registration Officer starts a new registration, update or lost UIN process and enters data in the primary language for the demographic fields such as: Full Name, Address Line 1, Address Line 2, Address Line 3, and parent/guardian Name.
+When a registration officer starts a new registration, update or lost UIN process and enters data in the primary language for the demographic fields such as: Full Name, Address Line 1, Address Line 2, Address Line 3, and parent/guardian Name.

 System transliterates the data and displays in the corresponding secondary language fields.